 Comparative effects of vitamin E and Brahmi on lipid peroxidation in rat liver homogenate

 The authors also observed that Brahmi only slightly protect against the oxidation of reduced glutathione at doses lower than 100 mg/ml, while higher concentrations enhanced the rate of oxidation.
 The authors concluded that Brahmi’s mechanism of antioxidant action could be attributed to metal chelation at the initiation level of the free radical-induced, chain reaction or the quenching of free radicals at propagation level.

-After 14 and 21 days, Bacopa monniera extract induced a dose-related increase in SOD, CAT and GPX activities in all brain regions investigated, while (-) deprenyl induced an increase in the frontal cortex and striatum but not the hippocampus.
-The results suggest that Bacopa monniera extract exhibits significant antioxidant effects, and these effects extend to the hippocampus, the seat of memory and cognition, unlike deprenyl.
-The authors concluded that increased free radical scavenging may explain, at least in part, the cognition-facilitating action of Bacopa monniera extract documented in the ancient ayurvedic texts and in the modern scientific literature.
+After 14 and 21 days, Bacopa monnieri extract induced a dose-related increase in SOD, CAT and GPX activities in all brain regions investigated, while (-) deprenyl induced an increase in the frontal cortex and striatum but not the hippocampus.
+The results suggest that Bacopa monnieri extract exhibits significant antioxidant effects, and these effects extend to the hippocampus, the seat of memory and cognition, unlike deprenyl.
+The authors concluded that increased free radical scavenging may explain, at least in part, the cognition-facilitating action of Bacopa monnieri extract documented in the ancient ayurvedic texts and in the modern scientific literature.